GSA/challenges-and-prizes/_all-challenges/1216-mask-innovation-challenge.md

   **Exclusion Criteria:** The following concepts will NOT be accepted for consideration for either design track:

-  * Prophylactic chemical treatment such as creams, sprays, coatings, drugs, etc. to provide biocidal enhancement.
-These devices will be excluded because of their potential for skin, eye, and inhalation irritation of the wearer.
+  * Prophylactic chemical treatments that are applied directly to the skin, nose, or throat, such as creams, sprays, coatings, drugs, etc. to provide biocidal enhancement will be excluded due to their potential for skin, eye, and inhalation irritation of the user.
+Mask designs that incorporate antibacterial or antiviral finishes as a permanent component of their designs may be considered, but should include a description of their safety and toxicology profiles.

   * Contact tracing apps and other behavioral change protocols or technology.